Locally finite graphs with ends: a topological approach

 But also the closure statement of~(i), for~$\C(G)$, is non-trivial.
 Indeed, if $\sum D_i$ is a thin sum of sets $D_i = \sum_j C_i^j\in\C(G)$, where the $C_i^j$ are circuits, the combined sum $\sum_{i,j} C_i^j$ need not be thin.
 By Theorem~\xxxGenerating\ below one can assume for each~$i$ that its own $C_i^j$ are disjoint, in which case the combined family $(C_i^j)$ will be thin (because the family $(D_i)$ is thin by assumption).
 But Theorem~\xxxGenerating\ is hard, and too big a tool for this proof.
 As for cuts, the quickest way to prove that $\C(G)$ is closed under thin sums is to use Theorem~\xxxOrthogonality\th(i): that the elements of $\C(G)$ are precisely those sets of edges that meet every finite cut evenly, a class of edge sets that is obviously closed under sums.
 See also the discussion after Theorem~\xxxOrthogonality.

 \medbreak

-A bond is {\it atomic\/} if it consists of all the edges at some fixed vertex. \COMMENT{} Following Tutte, let us call a circuit in $|G|$ {\it peripheral\/} if it contains every edge between its incident vertices (i.e., has no chord in~$G$) and the set of these vertices does not separate~$G$.
+A bond is {\it atomic\/} if all its edges are incident with some fixed vertex. \COMMENT{} Following Tutte, let us call a circuit in $|G|$ {\it peripheral\/} if it contains every edge between its incident vertices (i.e., has no chord in~$G$) and the set of these vertices does not separate~$G$.

 \proclaim Theorem \xxxGenerating. \pitem{i} Every element of $\cyclespace(G)$ is a disjoint union of circuits. \pitem{ii} If $G$ is 3-connected, its peripheral circuits generate~$\cyclespace(G)$. \pitem{iii} Every element of $\cutspace(G)$ is a disjoint union of bonds. \pitem{iv} The atomic bonds of $G$ generate~$\cutspace(G)$.